Cooling-off periods for fitness memberships

 The cooling-off period means you can cancel your membership agreement, without needing to give a reason, during a specified period immediately after both you and the fitness service signed the agreement.

-The cooling-off period for fitness services memberships under the new Fitness Code is seven days.
-Examples of a fitness service under the new Fitness Code include a 24/7 gym, an outdoor boot camp, a personal trainer or a yoga class.
+The cooling-off period for fitness services memberships under the Fitness Code is seven days.
+Examples of a fitness service under the Fitness Code include a 24/7 gym, an outdoor boot camp, a personal trainer or a yoga class.

-The fitness service must give you a copy of the signed agreement, including the time and date that the cooling-off period starts and ends.
+The fitness service must give you a copy of the signed agreement, including the time and date the cooling-off period starts and ends.
 This copy can be provided electronically or on paper.

 If you are sold a membership agreement before a fitness service begins, for example opening a new fitness centre, the cooling-off period ends 48 hours/seven days after the fitness centre opens.